davidmartinrius/speech-dataset-generator/README.md

 - `--range_times`: Specify a range of two integers in the format "start-end".
 Default is 4-10.

-- `--enhancers`: You use audio enhancers: --enhancers deepfilternet resembleai.
+- `--enhancers`: You use audio enhancers: --enhancers deepfilternet resembleai mayavoz.
 Will be executed in the order you write it.
 By default no enhancer is set.
 By now deepfilternet gives the best results when enhancing and denoising an audio.

 **Examples:**